numtide/treefmt/README.md

 -   **Providing a unified CLI and output**
     -   You don’t need to remember which formatters are necessary for each project.
-        Once you specify the formatters in the config file, you can trigger all of them with one command and get a standardized output.
+    -   Once you specify the formatters in the config file, you can trigger all of them with one command and get a standardized output.
 -   **Running all the formatters in parallel**
-    -   A standard script loops over your folders and runs each formatter consequentially.
-In contrast, `treefmt` runs formatters in parallel.
+    -   A standard script loops over your folders and runs each formatter sequentially.
+    -   In contrast, `treefmt` runs formatters in parallel.
 This way, the formatting job takes less time.
 -   **Tracking file changes**
-    -   When formatters are run in a script, they process all the files they encounter, no matter whether the code has changed.
-This unnecessary work can be eliminated if only the changed files are formatted.
+    -   When formatters are run in a script, they process all the files they encounter, regardless of whether or not they have changed.
-        `treefmt` caches the changed files and marks them for re-formatting.
+    -   `treefmt` tracks file changes, and only attempts to format files which have changed.

-To reformat the whole source tree, just type `treefmt` in any folder.
+> To reformat the whole source tree, just type `treefmt` in any folder.
 This is a fast and simple formatting solution.

 ## Installation

 You can install `treefmt` by downloading the binary.
 Find the binaries for different architectures [here](https://github.com/numtide/treefmt.go/releases).
-Otherwise, you can install the package from source code — either with [Go](https://go.dev/), or with the help of [nix](https://github.com/NixOS/nix).
+Otherwise, you can install the package from source code — either with [Go], or with the help of [nix].

-We describe the installation process in detail in the [docs](https://numtide.github.io/treefmt.go/).
+We describe the installation process in detail in the [docs].

 ## Usage